TUM-Aries-Lab/.github/profile/README.md

 `git clone https://github.com/TUM-Aries-Lab/template-python.git`

+This template is a great starting point to make a well structured Python package that you can publish on PyPI with only two commands.
+There are also many built in files that make formatting and running automated tests a breeze.
 Please feel free to make merge requests on this template when you see fit.

+## Questions
+Reach out to tony.smoragiewicz (at) tum.de if you have questions about this page and its links.

 <!--